 The demand for early childhood teachers with bilingual and/or English as a second language expertise has never been higher, and it continues to grow.
-This program, unique in Illinois, responds to the urgent need for more early childhood teachers who can effectively meet the needs of children growing up with more than one language in a culturally, linguistically, and developmentally appropriate manner.
+This program, unique in Illinois, responds to the urgent need for more early childhood teachers who can effectively meet the special needs of new language learners in a culturally, linguistically, and developmentally appropriate manner.

-This specialization adds two courses to the core curriculum for the teacher certification program, while the internship and tutorials focus on teaching in bilingual or multilingual preschools and classrooms.
+To complete this specialization, you take two courses in addition to the core curriculum for the teacher certification program and substitute two bilingual/ESL courses for courses in the standard curriculum.
+The internship and tutorials focus on teaching in multilingual preschools and classrooms.